• Menu

 old totem poles on display at the museum of anthropology vancouver bc canada

-Vancouver museums quickly get lost in a city renown for spectacular natural attractions.
+Unfortunately, the best museums in Vancouver get lost in a city renown for spectacular natural attractions.

-That said, our coastal rain forest tends to dump a lot of rain on us, so the arts and culture route isn’t just a pastime – it’s a necessity.
+That said, it tends to rain a ton here, so a great Vancouver museum escape isn’t just a pastime – it’s a necessity.

-Let’s forget the mountains and the sea for a moment and visit Vancouver’s best museums.
+Let’s forget the mountains for a moment and visit the top museums in Vancouver!

 the raven and first men origin story at the museum of anthropology vancouver canada